Lady Anne Gordon1

 Reverend Everard Aloysius Gonzaga Arundell, 13th Baron Arundell of Wardour was born on 6 September 1834.1 He was the son of Henry Benedict Arundell, 11th Baron Arundell of Wardour and Frances Catharine Tichborne.1 He died on 11 July 1907 at age 72, unmarried.1

-Reverend Everard Aloysius Gonzaga Arundell, 13th Baron Arundell of Wardour was educated at London University, London, England.1 He graduated from London University with the degree of Bachelor of Arts (B.A.).2 He was ordained as a Roman Catholic priest in 1862.1 He succeeded to the title of 13th Baron Arundell of Wardour, co.
+He graduated from London University, London, EnglandG, with a Bachelor of Arts (B.A.)1 He was ordained as a Roman Catholic priest in 1862.1 He succeeded as the 13th Baron Arundell of Wardour, co.
 Wiltshire [E., 1605] on 26 October 1906.1

 Citations